benbiles/usbmidi_multichannel_audio_mixer/README.md

-# novation_launchcontrol_usbmidi_arduino
+usbmidi_multichannel_audio_mixer/

-arduino novation launchcontrol usb midi usbhost
+for now , arduino novation launchcontrol usb midi usbhost

+For now this is working with the Novation LaunchControl control surface although I would like to write support for more control surfaces or maybe even write in some kind of learning code so new control surfaces can be added.

+Myabe a RPROM to store new surfaces..

+anyway, for now..

-tInstructions to hook up an arduino to Novation LaunchControl and get midi messages into your arduino.
+Instructions to hook up an arduino to Novation LaunchControl and get midi messages into your arduino.

 you will need